-To fully understand just what are the social services, it is best, to begin with, a definition of social services.
+Interested in an online degree in social services?
+Let’s begin with a definition of social services.
 Although the definition of social services varies among sources, most agree broadly on the answer to the question.

 Social services’ objective is to optimize the potential of human development by working diligently to fulfill the needs equally among all members of a population.
 The definition of social services will also include a focus on providing social justice through the implementation of social programs of change and development.